AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 app.listen(1337)
 ```

-We also throw in support for JSON.
+We also throw in support for [JSON](https://www.json.org/json-en.html).
 And all that with just a µscopic amount of code.
 The final package has a little more than **350 lines of code**
 (as if that would say anything).<br>
 You think you need that `[insert the latest hype]` framework?
 Quite likely it is just monolithic bloat and you don't.

+> We won't go **very** deep into SwiftNIO, but cover all the basics to create
+> a web framework on top of it.
+> There are a lot of things about SwiftNIO which are not covered here.

-## First: What is Swift NIO?
+## First: What is SwiftNIO?

 > [SwiftNIO](https://github.com/apple/swift-nio/blob/1.1.0/README.md)
 > is a cross-platform asynchronous event-driven network application